-The applicant is not aware of progress reporting requirements for students with disabilities and/or how this relates to the effectiveness of overall service implementation and meaningful ESE service delivery.

-- The applicant demonstrates limited knowledge of who will provide oversight when monitoring implementation of ESE services with fidelity. - A high school applicant does not hold equally rigorous expectations for promoting the timely graduation of students with disabilities when compared to those set forth for nondisabled students.
+- The applicant is not aware of progress reporting requirements for students with disabilities and/or how this relates to the effectiveness of overall service implementation and meaningful ESE service delivery. - The applicant demonstrates limited knowledge of who will provide oversight when monitoring implementation of ESE services with fidelity. - A high school applicant does not hold equally rigorous expectations for promoting the timely graduation of students with disabilities when compared to those set forth for nondisabled students. - The application does not specifically identify a plan as to how the charter school will monitor progress of Students with Disabilities in reading and mathematics.

-A comprehensive and compelling plan for appropriate identification of students with special needs to ensure they are served in the least restrictive environment possible, have appropriate access to the general education curriculum and schoolwide educational, extra-curricular, and culture-building activities in the same manner as non-disabled students, receive required and appropriate support services as outlined in their Individual Education Plans and 504 plans, and participate in standardized testing.
+A comprehensive and compelling plan for appropriate identification of students with special needs to ensure they are served in the least restrictive environment possible, have appropriate access to the general education curriculum and schoolwide educational, extracurricular, and culture-building activities in the same manner as non-disabled students, receive required and appropriate support services as outlined in their Individual Education Plans and 504 plans, and participate in standardized testing.